TaniMasanori/PDF2Anki/README.md

    - You'll need a paid account or credits

 3. **Marker API server** (for PDF to Markdown conversion)
-   - This will be set up in Step 3
+   - This will be set up in Step 4
-   - Requires Python 3.10+ for the Marker API server
+   - Requires Python 3.10+ (included in marker-api submodule)

 ### Step 2: Clone and Setup the Repository